-The Great Smoky Mountain Railroad has an awesome summertime deal for riding the rails through the Smokies in North Carolina.
-Kids ride free on the Great Smoky Mountain Railroad in Bryson City, NC this summer!
-Bryson City, NC is about two hours from Greenville, SC and you can stay overnight or do a day trip!
+The Great Smoky Mountains Railroad has an excellent summertime deal for taking a scenic train ride out of the historic depot in North Carolina’s Bryson City.
+Train lovers, this is your chance to take the little ones in your family on an adventure, for much cheaper.
+Kids ride free on the Great Smoky Mountains Railroad out of downtown Bryson City, NC this summer!
+The depot is only about two hours from Greenville, SC and you can stay overnight in the North Carolina mountains or do a day trip.

 I always thought there was something oh-so-romantic about riding an old steam locomotive train.
 Maybe it’s just because it’s not something we do often in today’s modern world or that the old photos of these trains often had women with beautiful, full dresses and lace umbrellas and boots – something I always thought was pretty cool.

-While I don’t have a hoop skirt – and won’t anytime soon – luckily you don’t need one to ride the Great Smoky Mountain Railroad.
-This is the same train that does the Polar Express during the Christmas season.
+While I don’t have a hoop skirt – and won’t anytime soon – luckily you don’t need one to ride the Great Smoky Mountains Railroad.
+This is the same Bryson City train that does the Polar Express during the Christmas season.
 We’ve got all the details on a pretty awesome deal they have for families over the summer though!

-Kids Ride Free on the Great Smoky Mountain Railroad
+Kids Ride Free on the Great Smoky Mountains Railroad

 During the summertime, they are offering a pretty amazing deal: they are offering a free child’s ticket (ages 2-12) with every Adult ticket purchased all summer on trains that run Monday – Friday.

 Tickets are valid on one of the two scenic general excursions in Standard Coach – either the Diesel locomotive power on Tuckasegee River or Nantahala Gorge.
-Tickets must be purchased to ride May 1, 2022 – August 31, 2022 and they can’t be combined with other discounts, subject to blackout dates, and aren’t available for specialty event trains.
+The trains leave out of the depot in downtown Bryson City.
+Ticket purchases can be made to ride May 1, 2023- August 31, 2023.
+Tickets for Kids Ride Free can’t be combined with other discounts, are subject to blackout dates, and aren’t available for special event trains.

-The Great Smoky Mountain rail has 53 miles of railroad to traverse but not every excursion uses all of those miles.
+The Great Smoky Mountains rail has 53 miles of railroad to traverse, but not every excursion uses all of those miles.
 There are also two tunnels and 25 bridges.
 Train rides roll through the majestic mountains and river gorges in an unforgettable trip.
+Some of the more affordable tickets even have an open-air car for the scenic train ride, with options to upgrade to coach and first class available.
+These Bryson City train rides are certain to make lots of memories.

-To purchase your tickets, call 800.872.4681 or book Great Smoky Mountain Railroad tickets online.
+To purchase your tickets, call 800.872.4681 or book Great Smoky Mountains Railroad tickets online.

 Where to Stay Near the Great Smoky Mountain Railroad